atulkamble/DevOps-MITAOE/Theory/2 Advanced Configuration Management.md

-You're diving into some powerful AWS features!
-Here’s a brief overview of the topics you're exploring:

 ### Advanced CloudFormation:
 - **User Data & cfn-init**: Use EC2 instance metadata (User Data) to run scripts at instance launch. `cfn-init` helps with configuring software and services on instances.